-- Operations on the underlying readers and writers (read_block, etc.) are expected to be expensive (involving a system call, with context switch). - Small input operations can be done from a buffer; the read_block or read_noblock operation of the underlying reader can replenish the buffer when necessary. - Each reader may provide only a subset of read_block, read_noblock, block, can_input, etc. An augmented reader that provides more operations that can be constructed using PrimIO.augment_in; but it may be more efficient to use the functions directly provided by the reader, instead of relying on the constructed ones.
-The same applies to augmented writers. - Keep the position of the beginning of the buffer on a multipleof-chunksize boundary, and do read or write operations with a multiple-of-chunksize number of elements. - For very large input_all or input_n operations, it is (somewhat) inefficient to read one chunksize at a time and then concatenate all the results together.
+- Keep the position of the beginning of the buffer on a multiple-of-chunksize boundary, and do read or write operations with a multiple-of-chunksize number of elements. - For very large input_all or input_n operations, it is (somewhat) inefficient to read one chunksize at a time and then concatenate all the results together.
 Instead, it is good to try to do the read all in one large system call; that is, read_block(n).
 However, in a typical implementation of read_block this requires pre-allocating a vector of size n.
 If the user does input_all() or input_n(maxint), either the size of the vector is not known a priori or the allocation of a much-too-large buffer is wasteful.
 Therefore, for large input operations, query the size of the reader using endpos, subtract the current position, and try to read that much.
 But one should also keep things rounded to the nearest chunksize. - The use of endpos to try to do (large) read operations of just the right size will be inaccurate if find_pos=SOME.
-But this inaccuracy can be tolerated: if the translation is anything close to 1-1, endpos will still provide a very good hint about the orderof-magnitude size of the file. - Similar suggestions apply to very large output operations.
+But this inaccuracy can be tolerated: if the translation is anything close to 1-1, endpos will still provide a very good hint about the order-of-magnitude size of the file. - Similar suggestions apply to very large output operations.
 Small outputs go through a buffer; the buffer is written with writea_block.
 Very large outputs can be written directly from the argument string using write_block. - But how should the current buffer position be remembered?
 Either a getpos every time endpos is called, or a getpos when mk_instream is first called, followed by careful maintenance of the position of the beginning of the buffer.
-(Remember, mk_instream might be called only after the underlying reader has been moved away from the beginning position.)

-- A lazy functional instream can (should) be implemented as a sequence of immutable (vector) buffers, each with a mutable ref to the next "thing," which is either another buffer, the underlying reader, or an indication that the stream has been truncated. - The input function should return the largest sequence that is most convenient; usually this means "the remaining contents of the current buffer." - To support non-blocking input, use read_noblock if it exists, otherwise do can_input followed (if appropriate) by read_block. - To support blocking input, use read_block if it exists, otherwise do read_noblock followed (if would block) by block and then another read_noblock. - To support lazy functional streams, reada_block and reada_noblock are not useful; they are included only for completeness. - Setpos_in, if setpos-ing forward, might choose to follow the buffer sequence, and can perhaps satisfy the setpos request without any underlying reader operation. - Getpos_in, in some implementations, can tell the position without a system call, if it knows the position of the beginning of the buffer and the current position within the buffer. - writea_block should, if necessary, be synthesized from write_block, and vice versa.
+(Remember, mk_instream might be called only after the underlying reader has been moved away from the beginning position.) - A lazy functional instream can (should) be implemented as a sequence of immutable (vector) buffers, each with a mutable ref to the next "thing," which is either another buffer, the underlying reader, or an indication that the stream has been truncated. - The input function should return the largest sequence that is most convenient; usually this means "the remaining contents of the current buffer." - To support non-blocking input, use read_noblock if it exists, otherwise do can_input followed (if appropriate) by read_block. - To support blocking input, use read_block if it exists, otherwise do read_noblock followed (if would block) by block and then another read_noblock. - To support lazy functional streams, reada_block and reada_noblock are not useful; they are included only for completeness. - Setpos_in, if setpos-ing forward, might choose to follow the buffer sequence, and can perhaps satisfy the setpos request without any underlying reader operation. - Getpos_in, in some implementations, can tell the position without a system call, if it knows the position of the beginning of the buffer and the current position within the buffer. - writea_block should, if necessary, be synthesized from write_block, and vice versa.
 Similarly for writea_noblock and write_noblock; reada_noblock and read_noblock; reada_block and read_block.